 Coping with epilepsy is different for everyone.
 People with well-controlled seizures may have different issues or concerns than people with poorly controlled seizures.
 Also, having a lot of seizures and taking seizure medications may affect how people think, feel and their ability to cope with the effects of their epilepsy.
 Experiences and concerns will also be different if you are a young person, parent, adult with seizures or senior.
 Gender also plays a role in how we view epilepsy, how we cope, and what issues we may face.

-While there is no ‘magic bullet’ on how to live with epilepsy, consider these questions.
+While there is no magic formula for how to live with epilepsy, consider these questions.
 They’ll help you think about your needs and where to start.

 - How does epilepsy affect you and your family?